 57. Clap Pushup

-Clap pushup is an explosive movement and an ideal exercise to include in bodyweight cardio training.
-It is efficient for advanced fitness enthusiats who want to build strength, power, and speed while strengthening upper body muscles.
+Clap pushups are explosive movements and ideal exercises for bodyweight cardio training.
+They are efficient for advanced fitness enthusiasts who want to build strength, power, and speed while strengthening upper body muscles.

-How to: After you perform a pushup, press your palms into the ground to lift your hands explosively off the floor and clap with your hands, and then bring your palms down on the ground quickly.
+How to: After you perform a pushup, press your palms into the ground to lift your hands explosively off the floor, clap with your hands, and then quickly bring your palms down on the ground.

 58. Plank Jack